hyperfield/pyappexec/README.md

 A macOS profile follows the same pattern with `[MacOS:main]` and `[MacOS:requirements]` sections; the sample `pyappexec.ini` in the repository shows how to point those entries at the same application while using a platform-appropriate Python installer URL and Homebrew-based FFmpeg installation command.

+### Working with `pyproject.toml`, Poetry, Pipenv, uv, etc.

+PyAppExec installs dependencies by running `pip install -r <requirements_file>` inside the managed virtual environment.
+Projects that rely on `pyproject.toml`-only builds or external tooling can still be launched with a few extra steps:

+- **Export a lock file**: most tools can emit a plain requirements file that PyAppExec can consume (`poetry export --without-hashes --format requirements.txt > requirements.txt`, `pipenv lock -r > requirements.txt`, `uv pip compile pyproject.toml -o requirements.txt`).
+Point `requirements_file` at the exported artifact and refresh it whenever dependencies change.
+- **Delegate to your tool**: instead of (or in addition to) `requirements_file`, set `exec_app_args` or wrap your entry point so the launcher runs `poetry run …`, `pipenv run …`, `uv run …`, etc. You can vendor the tool inside your project and install it via `requirements.txt` if needed.
+- **Custom bootstrap scripts**: complex setups (building optional wheels, applying migrations, downloading models) can be orchestrated by pointing `exec_app_path` at a bespoke `bootstrap.py` that shells out to Poetry/Pipenv/uv as required before launching your real app.

+Regardless of approach, remember that PyAppExec always executes inside its own virtual environment.
+If your tool manages environments internally (for example `pipenv --venv`), either disable the virtual env in `pyappexec.ini` (point `virtual_env_dir` to a location you control and skip creating it) or ensure the tool is happy with the interpreter PyAppExec provisions.

 ## Bundling External Artifacts

 Place offline installers, archives, or wheel files in the `distrib/` directory.
 PyAppExec stores downloads here and skips re-downloading when the file already exists with the expected size (checked via HTTP `Content-Length`).
 You can pre-populate this directory before shipping your package to avoid runtime downloads.